-Each dividend must be calculated and approved in accordance with the DPIW guidelines and must not exceed:
+Each dividend must be calculated and approved in accordance with Section 4 of the Department of Planning and Environment - Water's regulatory and assurance framework.

-- 50% of this surplus in any one year, or - the number of water supply assessments at 30/06/2022 multiplied by \$30 (less the payment for tax equivalent charges, not exceeding \$3 per assessment).
+- 50% of this surplus in any one year, or - the number of water supply assessments at 30/06/2023 multiplied by \$30 (less the payment for tax equivalent charges, not exceeding \$3 per assessment).

-In accordance with the Best Practice Management of Water Supply and Sewer Guidelines, a Dividend Payment form, Statement of Compliance, Unqualified Independent Financial Audit Report and Compliance Audit Report are required to be submitted to DPIE - Water.
+In accordance with Section 4 of the Department of Planning and Environment - Water's regulatory and assurance framework, a Dividend Payment form, Statement of Compliance, Unqualified Independent Financial Audit Report and Compliance Audit Report are required to be submitted to DPIE - Water.